MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/gatsby-on-wsl.md

 This guide assumes that you've already completed the steps to set up your Node.js development environment, including:

-- Install the latest version of Windows 10 (Version 1903+, Build 18362+)
+- Install the latest version of Windows 10 (Version 1903+, Build 18362+) or Windows 11
 - [Install Windows Subsystem for Linux (WSL)](/windows/wsl/install-win10), including a Linux distribution (like Ubuntu) and make sure it is running in WSL 2 mode.
 You can check this by opening PowerShell and entering: `wsl -l -v`
 - [Install Node.js on WSL 2](./nodejs-on-wsl.md): This includes a version manager, package manager, Visual Studio Code, and the Remote Development extension.